nickjj/ansible-acme-sh/README.md

 # instead of being created and set for renewal.
 This will not uninstall acme.sh.
 acme_sh_default_remove: False

+# acme.sh dns alias document https://github.com/acmesh-official/acme.sh/wiki/DNS-alias-mode
+# If your DNS provider doesn't support API access,
+# or if you're concerned about security problems from giving the DNS API access to your main domain,
+# then you can use DNS alias mode.
+acme_sh_default_domain_alias: ""
+acme_sh_default_challenge_aliass: ""

 # This list contains a list of domains, along with key / value pairs to
 # configure each set of domains individually.
 #